-CEO and General Manager of Alaska Public Media (AKPM)
+CEO and General Manager, Alaska Public Media (AKPM), Anchorage, Alaska

 Edward Ulman is the CEO and General Manager of Alaska Public Media (AKPM), Alaska's largest PBS, NPR and statewide news organization.
 Ulman joined AKPM in May 2016.
 Since his arrival, Ulman has revitalized local television production, expanded statewide enterprise journalism efforts and redefined community engagement, while increasing TV, radio and online audiences.
 In addition, membership and major giving has grown by six percent year-over-year.